-The LRE will continue to focus on standardization of these activities in FY2023.
+The LRE will continue to focus on standardization of utilization management activities.
 Regardless of where these activities and functions occur, LRE retains responsibility to recommend and ensure improvement strategies across its service delivery network, particularly if adverse utilization trends are detected within the region.